CultureHQ/adequate_serialization/README.md

 # AdequateSerialization

 Serializes objects adequately. `AdequateSerialization` allows you to define serializers that will convert your objects into simple hashes that are suitable for variable purposes such as caching or using in an HTTP response.
+It stems from the simple idea of giving slightly more control over the `as_json` method that gets called when objects are serialized using Rails' default controller serialization.

 ## Installation